 - Check water temperature

-- 10% water change using backwater operation or pond vacuum
+- 10% water change using backwash operation in filter cleaning, or with a pond vacuum

 - Perform water quality testing if new fish or equipment have been added within last 2 months